Combat Logistics Regiment 27

 Combat Logistics Regiment 27 (CLR 27) is a logistics regiment based at Marine Corps Base Camp Lejeune, North Carolina and falls under the command of the 2nd Marine Logistics Group (2nd MLG) and the II Marine Expeditionary Force (II MEF), United States Marine Corps.

 Current mission

-Provide scalable, expeditionary Logistics Combat Element (LCE) command and control for the MLG.
-Serve as the LCE headquarters for a MEB, and when augmented, serve as the headquarters for the MLG Forward.
-Provide LCE command, control and coordination for prepositioning operations.
-Provide LCE support services to the MEF.
-Provide the LCE for Marine Expeditionary Units (MEUs).
+Serve as a Logistics Combat Element (LCE) headquarters for the Marine Air Ground Task Force (MAGTF), provide the initial command and control functions for the MAGTF in the arrival and assembly area.
+Provide the LCE for Marine Expeditionary Units (MEU) IOT provide sustained tactical logistics and engineering support to the MAGTF.”

 Subordinate units

-CLR 27 currently consists of 2d Landing Support Battalion, 2d Transportation Battalion, 8th Engineer Support Battalion, and Headquarters Company which contains the regiment and 2nd MLG headquarters element (Commanding General, Chief of Staff, Group Sergeant Major, Regimental Commanding Officer, Regimental Executive Officer, and Regimental Sergeant Major) as well as the Commanding General's staff sections.
+As of May 2024, Combat Logistics Regiment 27 consists of Combat Logistics Battalion 22, Combat Logistics Battalion 24, Combat Logistics Battalion 26, 8th Engineer Support Battalion, and Headquarters Company which contains the regimental staff, Regimental Commanding Officer, Regimental Executive Officer, and Regimental Sergeant Major.